G-Node/python-neo-nixio/README.md

-# neo2nix
+# python-neo-nixio

-Neo bindings to the NIX format
+NIX IO for python-neo.